DFKI-MLT/JTok/src/main/assembly/README-bin.txt

 conf
      The JTok configuration files, especially the language descriptions.
-     For each supported language there is a subdirectory that contains several language description files in the XML format that describe the token type hierarchy and definition and rules for matching the different token types.
-For further details, see commments in the XML files.
-Make sure to include this directory in front of jtok-core-1.10.jar in the JVM classpath, otherwise the default configuration included in the jar will be used.
+     For each supported language there is a subdirectory that contains several language description files that describe the token class hierarchy and definition and rules for matching the different token classes.
+For further details, see comments in the configuration files.
+     A default configuration is provided in the 'default' folder.
+     After modifying configuration files, execute "mvn compile" to make them available to the runtime system or add src/main/resources to the JVM classpath in front of jtok-core-2.14.jar.
      Another option for user specific JTok configuration is to put it into a folder 'jtok-user' in the classpath.
 This location is searched first for any JTok configuration.
 The expected folder